psfrolov/psfrolov.github.io/app/_posts/2015-04-10-resource-management-with-explicit-template-specializations.md

 Here’s my article from the
 [April 2015 issue of Overload journal][url-overload].
-It presents a simple, easy‐to‐use, generic RAII wrapper based on an interesting static polymorphism technique which I introduced in the [previous post][url-previous-post].
+It presents a simple, easy‐to‐use, generic _RAII_[^fn-raii] wrapper based on an interesting _static polymorphism_[^fn-static-polymorphism] technique which I introduced in the [previous post][url-previous-post].

 ## <cite>[Resource Management with Explicit Template Specialisations][url-overload-article]</cite>

-> [RAII][url-raii] is one of the most important and useful C++ idioms.
-RAII efficiently relieves the programmer of manual resource management and is a must for writing [exception‐safe][url-exception-safety] code.
-Perhaps, the most ubiquitous usage of RAII is dynamic memory management with [smart pointers][url-smart-pointer], but there are a plenty of other resources for which it can be applied, notably in the world of low‐level libraries.
+> RAII is one of the most important and useful C++ idioms.
+RAII efficiently relieves the programmer of manual resource management and is a must for writing _exception‐safe_[^fn-exception-safety] code.
+Perhaps, the most ubiquitous usage of RAII is dynamic memory management with _smart pointers_[^fn-smart-pointer], but there are a plenty of other resources for which it can be applied, notably in the world of low‐level libraries.
 Examples are Windows API handles, POSIX file descriptors, OpenGL primitives, and so on.

 Also available [in Russian][url-russian-article].

 *[RAII]: Resource Acquisition Is Initialization

+---

+[^fn-raii]: [Resource Acquisition Is Initialization][url-raii].

+[^fn-static-polymorphism]:
+    A [form of polymorphism][url-static-polymorphism] in programming code which is resolved at compile time (i.e. without dynamic dispatch overhead).

+[^fn-exception-safety]:
+    A set of contractual guidelines that class library implementers and clients can use when reasoning about exception handling safety in programming code ([Wikipedia][url-exception-safety]).

+[^fn-smart-pointer]:
+    An abstract data type that simulates a pointer while providing additional features, such as automatic memory management or bounds checking ([Wikipedia][url-smart-pointer]).

 [url-overload]: http://accu.org/index.php/journals/c348/
 {: rel="external" }